 Studies show about 70 percent of all smokers want to quit.
-In Alabama, smokers can get free help by calling 1-800-QUIT-NOW (1-800-784-8669) or visiting quitnowalabama.com.
-Key findings of the The Burden of Tobacco in Alabama are noted below.
+In Alabama, tobacco users can get free help by calling 1-800-QUIT-NOW (1-800-784-8669) or visiting quitnowalabama.com.
+Key findings of The Burden of Tobacco in Alabama are noted below.

 Tobacco Use in Alabama